Props & Gear Guidelines

 Armor that incorporates a significant amount of rigid material, or even thicker/heavier materials.
 Examples: heavy chain mail, metal plate armor (or foam/plastic armor that is a good facsimile of metal), boiled/rigid leather armor, lamelar, metal scale armor, setting-appropriate motocross armor.

 Shields can be made with or without a core.
 Acceptable cores include corrugated plastic, metal, and wood.
 Brittle material should not be used as the core of a shield.
-If a shield has a core, all edges must be padded with at least ½ inch of closed cell foam, and the safety Marshal must not be able to feel core material with finger when pressed.
+If a shield has a core, all edges must be padded with at least ½ inch of closed cell foam, and the Safety Marshal must not be able to feel core material with finger when pressed.
+Shields made of rigid foam may require similar padding on the edges that a shield with a core has.

 All hardware on the front of the shield must be snag-free and as flush with the shield surface as possible.
 This may be accomplished through recessing the hardware, covering the hardware, or filing or cutting away any ridges, edges, or protrusions.